ovh/docs/pages/account/policies/manage-service-account/guide.pl-pl.md

 ---
-title: "Managing OVHcloud service accounts via the API"
+title: "Managing OVHcloud service accounts via the API (EN)"
 excerpt: "How to create and use a token to connect to all OVHcloud APIs"
 updated: 2023-08-24
 ---